 - 1. Establishment of development priorities and station access needs. - 2.
 Establishment of a process leading to internal and external decisions on use of BART property. - 3.
 Authorization of TOD solicitations. - 4.
 Prioritization of projects and establishing overall program pace to achieve outcomes consistent with the TOD Policy. - 5.
 Establishment of annual work programs that broadly emphasize enhancement of land development potential and, ultimately, development of land, and more specifically, include: station access planning; participation in, and advocacy for, station area TOD planning; marketing of development opportunities; selection of development partners; and negotiation of final agreements. - 6.
 Establishment and monitoring of TOD Program performance and evaluation measures. - 7.
 Development of strategy to achieve performance targets, including the Affordable Housing policy and TOD policy requirements. - 8.
 Increased transparency and predictability to minimize the time required to reach agreement with development partners. - 9.
 Presentation of development projects to communities along with local jurisdictions and developers. - 10.
-Collaboration with developers to obtain zoning and development approvals (with the level of BART involvement dependent on project specifics). - 11.
+Collaboration with developers to design an appropriate project for BART land, and provide support during the zoning and development approvals process (with the level of BART involvement dependent on project specifics). - 11.
 Use of tools and process to maximize developer interest and competitive pricing of TOD projects.

-BART TOD projects flow from a collaboration of many partners 12.
-Work with cities and community groups to ensure transit supportive land use policies and plans are in place at a majority of BART stations.
+12. Work with cities and community groups to ensure transit supportive land use policies and plans are in place at a majority of BART stations.